 You could also technically account for prints that fail, since there’s always potential for that to happen and be of no use to you.
 If you’re lucky most of your failed prints happen at the initial first layers, but some prints can go wrong a few hours in!

 Check out my post on Great Ways to Stop 3D Prints Moving While Printing, so your prints fail a lot less!

 How Do I Make My 3D Printer Filament Last Longer?

-The best way to make your rolls of filament last longer is to splice your objects in such a way that it uses less plastic.
+The best way to make your rolls of filament last longer is to slice your objects in such a way that it uses less plastic.
 There are several ways to cut down on plastic production which over time can save you a substantial amount of filament.

-Many factors affect how long a roll of filament such as the size of your prints, infill %, use of supports and so on.
+Many factors affect how long a roll of filament lasts, such as the size of your prints, infill density %, use of supports and so on.
 As you’ll realize, a 3D printed part such as a vase or pot uses very small amounts of filament because the infill is non-existent.

 Play around with the settings to lower your filament usage per print to make your filament last longer, it will take some trial and error to really get good at this.

 Support material is widely used in 3D printing but models can be designed in such a way where it doesn’t require support.

 You can also make use of 3D printing software to efficiently reduce support material.
 You can create custom supports in a software called Meshmixer, the video below by Josef Prusa goes into some nice detail.